mohanrajsambath/pullbullet/README.md

 When all the magnets have released a bullet and there are no more magnets left on its path, a bullet hits its target !
 In case it was fired from a gun, it bounces back with a serial of -1.
 This is an only power bullet of the gun.
 Again, if there are magnets listening for serial -1 on the return path, the bullet takes a rest at each magnet and finally it comes back to the gun!
 But in case of a rifle, the bullet won't bounce back.
 It is destroyed the moment it hits the target.

 But what does this all have to do with bullet di infinity?
 You might be wondering.
-Well, it has no target!!
+And you are right!
+It has no target!!
 It travels infinity!!!

 Bullet di infinity
 -----------------